0xJoeMama/progintro-hw0/cmdline/README.md

 which results in beautiful stdout spam.
 We need to group the strings we are looking up into a single string and pass
 that as the first argument to 'grep'.

-*PS: A somewhat cheaty way to do this, would be to search for \_\*\_ instead, since thats the pattern we've followed until now for the solutions and I doubt that '_' existed when Shakespeare was around:
+*PS: A somewhat cheaty way to do this, would be to search for \_\*\_ instead, since that's the pattern we've followed until now for the solutions and I doubt that '_' existed when Shakespeare was around:
 This gives a bunch of ACT_x SC_x results, our result and KING_HENRY_VIII|EPILOGUE.
 For more info on what \_\*\_ matches, go [here](https://en.wikipedia.org/wiki/Regular_expression)*

 ## byte3